 Listener Nicole has a problem and needs your help.
 Her boyfriend was away for two months, and now he’s back.
 Should she tell him about her affair while he was gone?
 Or ignore it and hope he never finds out.
-Your calls and Nicole’s decision tomorrow morning at 7:40 with Peppy & Zippy on (station).
+Your calls and Nicole’s decision on Group Therapy at 7:40 tomorrow morning with Peppy & Zippy on (station).

-With a little preparation, it’s easy to find headlines that direct listeners to tune-in moments.
+With a little preparation, it’s easy to craft messaging that direct listeners to tune-in moments.

 Most promos try to do too much.
-We want to give all the details about the concert.
-Or provide the instructions on how the contest works.
-Those long lists fall on deaf ears.
-The audience doesn’t have the attention span to get your message.
+We want to give all the details about the upcoming concert.
+Or provide instructions on exactly how a contest works.

-See what this promo does?
-All that matters is getting the listener to the next tune-in occasion.
+In the first, all that matters is getting the listener to the next tune-in occasion.
 This is much more powerful than a list of all the times to listen.
-And, for those that want to know more, you’ve provided a way to get it.
-By the way, stations should get more unique url’s for promotions.
-It sounds bigger and is far easier for the audience to remember.
-You can always redirect them to the landing page on your website.
+For those that want more, there’s a way to get it.

 The next time to listen.